 Payment is due at the time of each session unless other arrangements have been made.
 Cash and check are accepted at this time.

 Q. Do you accept insurance?

-Maintaining client’s confidentiality is a primary goal of Abundant Life Counseling St. Louis.
-Therefore, Abundant Life is an out-of-network provider, with the exception of some Employee Assistance Program panels (Ceridian LifeWorks, e4, Metropolitan Family Services, and H&H Associates).
+Maintaining client’s confidentiality is a primary goal of mine and Abundant Life Counseling St. Louis.
+Therefore, I am an out-of-network provider, with the exception of some Employee Assistance Program panels (Ceridian LifeWorks, e4, Metropolitan Family Services, and H&H Associates).
 You may want to contact your insurance provider directly to find out if your insurance plan offers out-of-network reimbursements for therapy services.
-Abundant Life will provide you with a monthly statement showing the minimum required information by insurance companies in order for you to obtain out-of-network benefits.
+I will provide you with a monthly statement showing the minimum required information by insurance companies in order for you to obtain out-of-network benefits.
 This ultimately puts you, the client, in the driver’s seat of how much information you want released to your insurance company.

 Here is a form you can use to call your insurance company and ask about your out-of-network benefits:

 Q. What is the first counseling session like?

 A. When you arrive at the office suite, please ring the doorbell on the right hand wall that has my (Julie) name underneath it.
 Then, feel free to help yourself to complimentary tea or coffee, and have a seat in the reception area.
 I will be out to greet you and lead you back to the office.
 You will be asked to complete an intake form, including demographic information and your reason for seeking counseling.
 The first session is all about us getting to know each other, and collaboratively discussing what you would like to get out of therapy, topics to be addressed in therapy to help you achieve what you want to achieve, as well as any questions or concerns about therapy that you may have.